Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/2-cips-noc-ip-config.rst

       When Device Image Generation completes, the Device Image Generation Completed dialog box opens.

    5. Click **Cancel** to close the window.

-       Export hardware, after you generate Device Image.
+      Export hardware after you generate the Device Image.

 .. _exporting-hardware-1: